-In line with its cash first approach, CA will support Najdeh to implement an immediate MPCA action focusing on cash distributions for vulnerable groups, building on both agencies strong experience in cash responses including Najdeh's specific responses already recently carried out in Burj Shemali, Rashidieh and El Buss camps since 2023 where Najdeh has already been responding with unconditional cash distributions for newly displaced arrivals (16 families) and PSS for pre-existing vulnerable members of the host communities.
+In line with its cash first approach, CA will support Najdeh to implement an immediate MPCA action focusing on cash distributions for vulnerable groups, building on both agencies strong experience in cash responses including Najdeh's specific responses already recently carried out in Burj Shemali, Rashidieh, El Buss camps and Burj al Barajneh and gatherings in surrounding areas since 2023 where Najdeh has already been responding with unconditional cash distributions for newly displaced arrivals (16 families) and PSS for pre-existing vulnerable members of the host communities.

-JCC-DSPR plans to provide \$200 cash assistance to 100 families of the internally displaced persons (IDPs), three times during one year; the period of implementation of LEB241.
+JCC-DSPR plans to provide \$200 cash assistance to 500 families of the internally displaced persons (IDPs); the period of implementation of LEB241.
 This amount will be given to the families that left their homes in the South of Lebanon, and sought refuge in the Palestinian camps around Tyre.
 They either are hosted by their relatives or were able to rent a house in the camp.